Data-driven system analysis of nonlinear systems using polynomial approximation: Data-driven dissipativity verification for nonlinear systems

-Note that the rank condition of $\tilde{Z}_j,j=1,\dots, n_\omega$ must be checked for each TP separatly as the polynomial vectors $z_j(x,u)$ depend on $\omega_j$.
-Furthermore, since TPs usually approximate a nonlinear function locally, we could also employ for each $\Psi_j(x,u)$ instead of all envelopes only one envelope from a TP at $\omega_\ell\in\mathbb{X}_j\times\mathbb{U}$.
-Thus, only multiplier $\tau_{j}$ and $\rho_{j}$ for $j=1,\dots,n_\text{part}$ instead of $\tau_{ji},\rho_{ji}\in\text{SOS}[x,u],i=1,\dots,n_\omega$ would be required such that the computational complexity of the SOS optimization problem in Corollary~\ref{ThmDissi2} is reduced.
+Note that the rank condition of $\tilde{Z}_{\ell},{\ell}=1,\dots, n_\omega,$ must be checked for each TP separately as the polynomial vectors $z_{\ell}(x,u)$ depend on $\omega_{\ell}$.
+Furthermore, the TPs usually provide a good approximation of the nonlinear dynamics only close to $\omega_\ell$.
+Thereby, we could also employ for each $\Psi_j(x,u)$ only one envelope from a TP at $\omega_\ell\in\mathbb{X}_j\times\mathbb{U}$ instead of all envelopes.
+Thus, only multiplier $\tau_{j}$ and $\rho_{j}$ for $j=1,\dots,n_\text{part}$ instead of $\tau_{j\ell},\rho_{j\ell}\in\text{SOS}[x,u],{\ell}=1,\dots,n_\omega,$ would be required such that the computational complexity of the SOS optimization problem in Corollary~\ref{ThmDissi2} is reduced.
 To further reduce the computational complexity, a joint storage function with $\mathcal{X}=\mathcal{X}_1=\dots=\mathcal{X}_{n_\text{part}}\succeq0$ is conceivable.
-The data-driven verification of dissipativity with Corollary~\ref{ThmDissi2} pursues Algorithm~\ref{Algorithm2} but computing multiple set-memberships \eqref{SetMems} in step 2.) and checking the SOS conditions in Corollary~\ref{ThmDissi2} in step 3.). \\ In our preliminary work \cite{MartinNL}, we infer for two numerical examples a guaranteed upper bound on the $\mathcal{L}_2$-gain which corresponds to the minimal $\gamma> 0$ for the supply rate $s(x,u)=\gamma^2 u^Tu-x^Tx$.
-Contrary, we study here the presented framework for an experimental example.
+The data-driven verification of dissipativity with Corollary~\ref{ThmDissi2} pursues Algorithm~\ref{Algorithm2} but computing multiple set-memberships \eqref{SetMems} in step 2.) and checking the SOS conditions in Corollary~\ref{ThmDissi2} in step 3.). \\ While $E'(f)$ can improve the inference on the dissipativity property, the choice of $\omega_{\ell}$ is decisive but often unclear a priori.
+To this end, we suggest an iterative procedure to determine a meaningful choice of $\omega_{\ell}$ in the next remark. \begin{rmk}[Choice of $\omega_{\ell}$] For the sake of explanation, let Corollary~\ref{ThmDissi2} be applied to determine an upper bound on the $\mathcal{L}_2$-gain of a system on $\mathbb{X}\times\mathbb{U}$.
+The $\mathcal{L}_2$-gain corresponds to the minimal $\gamma> 0$ for the dissipativity with supply rate $s(x,u)=\gamma^2 u^Tu-x^Tx$.
+Given the solution of Corollary~\ref{ThmDissi2} for a partition of $\mathbb{X}$ and one TP, e.g., at the center of $\mathbb{X}$.
+Then we can use the obtained storage function to determine in which of the subsets the system property is most conservative, i.e., the subset with the largest $\gamma$.
+Thus, reducing the conservatism within this subset improves the inference on the system property.
+Hence, we determine a second TP with $\omega_{\ell}$ within the identified subset.
+This procedure can then be repeated.
+Note that this procedure circumvents to some extent the problem that verifying system properties by SOS optimization does not provide the state-input pair where \eqref{dissipativityInqu} is tight. \end{rmk}